Chromatic Technologies (CTI) has invented BlindSpotz, a patent pending freeze warning technology that can be printed directly on a package.

 If the temperature of the package drops at or below 32 degrees F (zero degrees C), a colored symbol appears on the exterior of the package to quickly notify the supply chain that product has been damaged.
 Temperatures at or below this level can impact products from fruits, vegetables, fresh fish and meat, to flowers, agricultural products, ink, chemicals, solvents, paint, medical samples, vaccines, food home delivery and certain types of mail or freight.
 CTI identified extensive government regulations from the Food and Drug Administration and the US Department of Agriculture as requiring cold chain monitoring on any food and drug product affected by temperature.

-A partnership between CTI and American Thermal Instruments to bring this technology to market, printed on individual packages to help protect the brand and consumer of medical supplies and foods while saving money by lowering product waste.
+A partnership between CTI and American Thermal Instruments has been formed to bring this technology to market, printed on individual packages to help protect the brand and consumer of medical supplies and foods while saving money by lowering product waste.
 CTI will handle the technical support for all on-package printing while ATI will manage the customer implementation of cold chain monitoring and data in support of those opportunities.

 The CTI capability embeds the technology into an ink system that can be incorporated into the existing printing process for packaging.
 BlindSpotz is available in UV and water-based flexo, water-based gravure, wet offset and UV wet offset ink formulas, as well as finished devices.
 Additional technology for devices and on-pack printing is available to alert in event of thawing, warming outside of refrigeration specifications, high-heat damage, tampering and verification of high-pressure pasteurization.